LoginRadius/engineering-portal/content/identity/loginradius-perfectmind-integration-sso-ux/index.md

 LoginRadius’ cutting-edge single sign-on helps overcome all the challenges related to consumer experience and data integration.
 Let’s understand how LoginRadius paves the path for a robust user experience by integrating PerfectMind.

 ## What is PerfectMind?

-PerfectMind is a membership management software that uses cloud-based technology to help organizations of all sizes connect with their communities.
+PerfectMind (part of Xplor) is a membership management software that uses cloud-based technology to help organizations of all sizes connect with their communities.

 PerfectMind started as a software solution for martial arts schools but has expanded over the years to serve other industries, most notably parks and recreation departments.